-I first present raw statistics on donations by Christians in each treatment.
-Table 3 displays, by treatment, the mean percentage of the dictator game stake given to charity by subjects who report themselves to be Christians, with standard deviations and sample sizes included in parentheses.
-Note that the average donation across all treatments was 31.55%, a figure close to the typical mean giving rate for a dictator game (Engel, 2011).
+Raw statistics are presented on donations by Christians in each treatment in Table 3.
+This displays, by treatment, the mean percentage of the dictator game stake given to charity by subjects who report themselves to be Christians, with standard deviations and sample sizes included in parentheses.
+Note that the average donation across all treatments was 31.55%, a figure not far from the typical mean giving rate for a dictator game (Engel 2011).